microsoft/pxt-arcade/docs/hardware/errors.md

 # Errors on Hardware

 When developing games, you might run into bugs that cause your game to crash.
-In the browser, these errors can be identified by using the debugger, or reading the messages displayed with the error.
+In the browser, these errors can be identified by using the debugger or by reading the messages displayed along with the error.

-Occasionally, you might run into errors that only occur on physical devices - for example, the device might run out of memory, or run slower than in the simulator.
+Occasionally, you might run into errors that only occur on physical devices - for example, the device might run out of memory or run slower than in the simulator.
 When a program crashes on hardware, you will usually see a three-digit error code accompanied by a frowny face.

-## 989: Failed cast on null #989
+## \#989: Failed cast on null

-This error typically occurs when trying to use something that has not been created yet - for example, setting the position of a sprite that does not yet exist.
+This error typically occurs when trying to use something that is not yet created (non-existant object) - for example, setting the position of a sprite that does not yet exist.

 ```blocks